grotovu/l4d2-early-stats-crawl-in-console-with-print-to-file/README.md

 Mostly vibe-coded.
 I was annoyed how overall accuracy is affected negatively by melee usage.
 Melee weapons count negatively to the accuracy regardless of whether it was a kill or miss.
 This plugin only calculates accuracy from shots fired from guns.

 # Requirements
+- sourcemod
 - left4dhooks

 # Installation
-- addons > sourcemod > scripting
+- addons/sourcemod/scripting
 - Compile the .sp file by dragging the .sp file on top of the 'compile.exe'.
-- addons > sourcemod > scripting > compiled
+- addons/sourcemod/scripting/compiled
 - Take the newly created .smx file
-- Then place the .smx in the sourcemod > plugins folder
+- Then place the .smx in the sourcemod/plugins folder

+Alternatively, download the .zip in the release, drag and drop the scripting and plugins folders inside 'addons/sourcemod/' folder.

+'l4d2_match_stats.cfg' will be automatically created inside cfg/sourcemod folder.

 # Usage:
 Either use the chat or type in the console starting with 'say ':